s-afsana/Mock-Dashboard/README.md

-# Stepoway Enterprises - Contractor Performance Dashboard
+# Stepowoy Enterprises - Contractor Performance Dashboard

-A comprehensive, executive-ready dashboard that demonstrates the connection between SBE training engagement and job performance outcomes for Stepoway Enterprises.
+A comprehensive, executive-ready dashboard that demonstrates the connection between SBE training engagement and job performance outcomes for Stepowoy Enterprises.

 ## 🎯 Overview